 Director, Statistical Consulting, Professor, BIO5 Institute, Professor, Public Health, Professor, Statistics-GIDP

 My research develops new clinical trial and experimental study designs to allow 'learning from data' more efficiently.
 My research also develops new analysis methods to understand latent structure in data.
 This allows better understanding of disease processes, better targeting of existing treatments, and development of more effective new treatments.
+Finally, I am developing new statistical methods based on prediction of future events.

 Research Professor, Research Professor, BIO5 Institute